The alpine wiki is a crap .. information is “less” so much people is just losing the patiente..

 apk add wireless-tools wpa_supplicant linux-firmware util-linux

-Those are the minimal packages to work, linux-firmware
+Those are the minimal packages to work, linux-firmware is a huge package because at this point

 we dont know which firmwares will need for your wifi card so if you already have wired method internet,

-just install all the need packages (otherwise you must download a huge amount of packages as linux-firmware-xxx
+just install all the need packages (otherwise you must download a huge amount of packages as linux-firmware-xxx etc):

 apk add wireless-tools wpa_supplicant dbus-libs libnl3 pcsc-lite-libs linux-firmware util-linux arch-install-scripts